European Universities Initiative

 New DAAD podcast

-Every fortnight, representatives of a German partner higher education institution will discuss the objectives and concrete experiences within their respective European University Alliance as well as their contribution to global challenges such as the Covid 19 pandemic.
+Representatives of a German partner higher education institution discussed the objectives and concrete experiences within their respective European University Alliance as well as their contribution to global challenges such as the Covid 19 pandemic.

 More at daad.de